amaloraini/low_resource_t2s/README.md

 | **Japanese** | 75.2% | 66.0% |
 | **Vietnamese** | 80.0% | 72.3% |

+Raw (un-normalized) ESM is 65.4%, 64.8%, and 71.3% respectively; the normalized figures apply four validated gold-blind rewrite rules (NOT IN ↔ EXCEPT, MIN/MAX ↔ ORDER BY LIMIT 1, IN-lists ↔ OR-chains, BETWEEN ↔ range predicates) to both predicted and gold SQL.
+An English same-pipeline reference run reaches 85.3% EX, and Llama-3.1-8B-Instruct reaches 74.6% EX on Arabic under the identical pipeline.

 ## Repository Contents

 This repository includes: